 - Commuter buses for more than 12 seats (including the driver)

-- Small truck 4.5-8 tonne GVM g. -tradies, milk truck driver, produce delivery drivers, commercial alcohol delivery drivers
+- Small truck 4.5-8 tonne GVM g. -tradies, milk truck drivers, produce delivery drivers, commercial alcohol delivery drivers

 This type of licence will offer more job opportunities than an LR Licence as you can apply for jobs such as local freight delivery drive, removalists, car carriers, tow trucks and buses etc.

-An MR Licence will allow you to drive a GVM greater than 8 tonne and any tow trailer, which doesn’t weigh greater than 9t GVM.
+An MR Licence will allow you to drive a GVM greater than 8 tonnes and any tow trailer, which doesn’t weigh greater than 9t GVM.

 To qualify for this licence you need to have your car licence for 2 years.